All about Closure of Companies

 – A special resolution authorising the company’s voluntary winding up is approved by at least 3/4 of the shareholders.

-The day on which the aforementioned resolutions were passed marks the start of the voluntary winding-up.
+As mentioned earlier, the day on which the resolutions were passed marks the start of the voluntary winding-up.
 In the same meeting, the firm should also elect a liquidator.
-Additionally, a majority of the company’s creditors (measured by value) must approve the nomination.
+Additionally, most of the company’s creditors (measured by value) must approve the nomination.

 In the aforementioned general meeting, the company adopts a resolution.
-However, in order to wind up, the majority of the directors must agree.
+However, to wind up, the majority of the directors must agree.

 The corporation must be wound up with the approval of the Trade Creditors as well.
 Trade creditors must certify that they will have no obligations should the company be dissolved.

-The Company must issue a Solvency Declaration, which must be approved by the Company’s trade creditors.
+The Company must issue a Solvency Declaration, which the Company’s trade creditors must approve.
 In the Declaration of Solvency, the Company must demonstrate its reliability.

 The liquidator who has been appointed will oversee the winding-up procedures and compile a report on the assets, properties, obligations, and other matters.